©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 13. "Agon and Ag Ec: Styles of Persuasion in Agricultural Economics," American Journal of Agricultural Economics 72 (Dec 1990): 1124-1130.

 14. "The Rhetoric of Economic Expertise," pp. 137-147 in Richard H. Roberts and J. M. M. Good, eds., The Recovery of Rhetoric: Persuasive Discourse and Disciplinarity in the Human Sciences.
 1993.
 Charlottesville: University of Virginia Press, 1993.
-In French as "La rhétorique de l'expertise économique" in Vincent de Coorebyter, ed., Rhétorique de la Science.
+Translated into French as "La rhétorique de l'expertise économique" in Vincent de Coorebyter, ed., Rhétorique de la Science.
 Paris: Presse Universitaires de France, in the series "L'interrogation philosophique," M. Meyer, ed., pp 171-188.

 15. "Mere Style in Economics Journals, 1920 to the Present," Economic Notes 20 (1, 1991): 135-148.

 16. "Economic Science: A Search Through the Hyperspace of Assumptions?"
 Methodus 3 (1, June 1991): 6-16.
-Reprinted as pp. 73-84 in Craig Freedman and Rick Szostak, eds., Tales of Narcissus--The Looking Glass of Economic Science, New York: Nova Science, 2003.
+Reprinted as pp. 73-84 in Craig Freedman and Rick Szostak, eds., Tales of Narcissus—The Looking Glass of Economic Science, New York: Nova Science, 2003.
+Reprinted in Geoffrey M. Hodgson, ed., Mathematics and Modern Economics.
+Cheltenham: Edward Elgar, 2012.

 17. "How to Do a Rhetorical Analysis of Economics, and Why," in Roger Backhouse, ed., Economic Methodology.
 London: Routledge, 1994: 319-342.
-Reprinted John B. Davis, ed.
+Reprinted in John B. Davis, ed.
 Recent Developments in Economic Methodology (Cheltenham: Edward Elgar, 2006).

-18. "Economics and the Limits of Scientific Knowledge," in Robert Goodman and Walter Fisher, eds., Rethinking Knowledge: Reflections Across the Disciplines.
-(Albany: State University of New York Press, 1995).
+18. "Economics and the Limits of Scientific Knowledge," in Robert Goodman and Walter Fisher, eds., Rethinking Knowledge: Reflections Across the Disciplines (Albany: State University of New York Press, 1995).

 • "Fun in Econ 101," a review of John Kenneth Galbraith's A Journey Through Economic Time: A Firsthand View, Chicago Tribune Book World, 25 Sep 1994, Sec.
 14, p.
 4.